Ischaemic Affairs of the Heart

 That raised an eyebrow.

-Nepean Emergency Department (ED)
+Nepean Emergency Department (E.D.)

 Cardiology Ward

-The bed to my right was completely screened off, but as the curtains were not soundproof, you could hear repeated and loud moaning from an elderly gentleman with every breath: Oooh God … Argh … Ooooooh ….
-In the bed opposite was a young man in his 30s with his wife lying beside him on top of the cover, both quietly arguing with the head nurse that the wife wanted to stay overnight with her husband because going home was “unsafe”.
+The bed to my right was completely screened off, but since the curtains were not soundproof, you could hear repeated loud moaning from an elderly man, presumably every time he took a breath: Oooh God … Argh … Ooooooh ….
+In the bed opposite was a young man in his 30s with his wife lying beside him on top of the cover, both quietly arguing with the head nurse.
+The wife wanted to stay overnight with her husband because going home was “unsafe”.
 The nurse said no. The wife said she wouldn't move.
 The husband emphasised it wasn't safe.
 The nurse said she would call security.
-And on and on until the stand-off concluded with the wife agreeing to sleep on a couch somewhere outside.
+And on and on until the stand–off concluded with the wife agreeing to sleep on a couch outside.

 Treatment